Spaxe/love-about-food/README.markdown

 Add both the image and CSV to a new git commit, and then push it to GitHub.
 It will be published within seconds.

-You should be able to see the new image and text on the gallery page ([link](https://loveaboutfood.com/gallery.html)), as well as on the physical exhibition via the TouchDesigner files.

 That's it!

 ## Physical installation